-1.3.6 Antibiotics and other anti-microbial agents (283/2013; 2.9)
+2.4.6 Antibiotics and other anti-microbial agents (283/2013; 2.9)

-Two issues should be addressed.
+Three issues should be addressed.
 First, many microorganisms produce some antimicrobial metabolites.
-Interference with the use of these metabolites in human or veterinary medicine must be avoided at any stage of the development of a microbial biocidal product.
+Interference with the use of these metabolites in human or veterinary medicine must be avoided at any stage of the development of a microbial product.
 The level of production of any known antibiotics used in human or veterinary medicine by the microorganism must be indicated.